Hi, I’m Gerry aka The Branding Evangelist

 Here’s how it happened!
 I now know why I preach & teach big branding the way I do.
 It all has to do with Motown music.

-I grew up during the golden age of what’s known as “The Motown Sound.”
+Midwest raised, Michigan made, I grew up in Detroit during the golden age of what’s known as “The Motown Sound.”
 It’s been called the ‘music that changed America’ and the world beyond it!
+A great example of the American Dream.
+It taught us that what unites us will always be stronger than what divides us.

-- Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory – in Detroit, Michigan called Motown Records
+Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory started in a small Detroit house – called Motown Records

-- It was the iconic, genuine sound of 1960s pop, R&B, and soul music that defined American pop music as we know it today
+Motown was the iconic, genuine sound of 1960s pop, R&B, and soul music that spanned across the globe and defined American pop music as we know it today

-- Not only did the Motown Sound help define the Sixties, it’s considered as perhaps the most influential, culture-changing music of the 20th Century
+Not only did the Motown Sound help define the Sixties, it’s considered as perhaps the most influential, culture-changing music of the 20th Century.
+A stamp on society that will never ever be forgotten (more on that further down).

 Raised by both parents on W. Boston Blvd. within an historic neighborhood (the Boston–Edison Historic District) located in the center of Detroit about 2 miles from Hitsville U.S.A.
 (Motown’s first headquarters), I grew up in the long shadow of the Motown era.

-For some reason, I’ve always enjoyed songs about overcoming adversity, hard times, challenges and perseverance.
+For some reason, I’ve always enjoyed songs about overcoming adversity, hard times, challenges and perseverance; even injustice if I could dance to it.

-- Yet a real treat for me was to watch up-and-coming music legends on my little black & white television such as The Miracles (led by the multi-talented Smokey Robinson), The Supremes (featuring Diana Ross), and the legendary Little Stevie Wonder (a child prodigy as he was then known)
+Yet a real treat for me was to watch up-and-coming music legends on my little black & white television such as The Miracles (led by the multi-talented Smokey Robinson), The Supremes (featuring Diana Ross), and a true pioneer by the name of Little Stevie Wonder (a child prodigy as he was then known)

 And my all-time fav The Temptations – the emperors of soul.
 I’m talkin’ about the group’s original members, the so-called ‘Classic 5’ lineup (David Ruffin was one of the lead singers – think My Girl), renowned for their smooth harmonies and intricate choreography.

-- OMG!
-Can’t leave out other great Motown artists like Brenda Holloway, The Contours, and The Marvelettes!!
+OMG!
+Can’t leave out other great Motown artists like Brenda Holloway, Kim Weston, The Contours, and The Marvelettes!!`

 The Thrill of it All